iffnty/grand-hash-auto/README.md

 Read the source, Luke!
 ```

+Tip: `./gha-win.py IP --prefer IP --force-login --dns DNS_IP` will spawn interactive shell on the IP machine provided you have hash for it in the file. `--dns` can be omitted if section names are hostnames (use `--prefer HOSTNAME` instead of `--prefer IP` in this case)

 ### File with hashes

 1. **#** indicates start of the machine section.
 Section name should be IP or hostname